Municipal Matters Client Alert

 Another component of the CARES Act is the $5 billion available for the community redevelopment block grant (“CDBG”) program.
 Of the amount allocated for the CDBG program under the CARES Act, $2 billion will be provided to states, counties, and municipalities that received funds under the FY 2020 CDBG formula already, $1 billion will go directly to states to support a coordinated response, and $2 billion will be allocated to states, counties, and municipalities based on the prevalence and risk of the coronavirus and related economic and housing disruption, to be determined by the Department of Housing and Urban Development on a rolling basis.

-What the CARES Act Means for Municipalities in Maine
+What the CARES Act Means for Municipalities in ME

-The State of Maine will receive $1.25 billion from the Coronavirus Relief Fund pursuant to the CARES Act.
-With no local governments with populations of 500,000 or more within Maine, the State will receive the entirety of that amount and has discretion over how to allocate such funds in compliance with the law.
-In other words, municipalities in Maine are not guaranteed any direct federal aid through the Coronavirus Relief Fund.
+The State of ME will receive $1.25 billion from the Coronavirus Relief Fund pursuant to the CARES Act.
+With no local governments with populations of 500,000 or more within ME, the State will receive the entirety of that amount and has discretion over how to allocate such funds in compliance with the law.
+In other words, municipalities in ME are not guaranteed any direct federal aid through the Coronavirus Relief Fund.
 It is unclear at this time how and whether local governments will be able to receive funds through the State pursuant to this program.

 Municipalities are eligible to receive loans through the Economic Stabilization Fund, however.
 The intent behind the Economic Stabilization Fund is to provide liquidity to municipalities (as well as to states and eligible businesses) through direct loans or by the purchase of existing financial obligations.
 Any loan granted to a municipality through this fund would not be eligible for loan forgiveness.

-Certain towns and cities in Maine may also receive funds through other programs included in the CARES Act, including the JAG and CDBG programs outlined above.
-Other funds allocated to states through the CARES Act for education, transportation, and election security—just to name a few—may also eventually get funneled to municipalities in Maine.
+Certain towns and cities in ME may also receive funds through other programs included in the CARES Act, including the JAG and CDBG programs outlined above.
+Other funds allocated to states through the CARES Act for education, transportation, and election security—just to name a few—may also eventually get funneled to municipalities in ME.

 Given that local governments (at least those with populations under 500,000) were largely left out of the direct aid opportunities through the CARES Act, there are efforts underway in Congress to include smaller cities and towns in future federal stimulus packages enacted to combat the COVID‑19 public health crisis.